The Lively Blog

 How to Improve Open Enrollment for Employee Benefits at Your Company

-Whether this is your first or 21st open enrollment season, we’re here to help make your job easier and to improve the process of choosing insurance and other benefits for the employees you serve.
+Open enrollment comes around every year, and whether this is your first or 21st open enrollment season, we’re here to help make your job easier.
+Each year is an opportunity to improve the process of choosing insurance and other benefits for the employees you serve.
 With these five tips, as well as our open enrollment survival guide, you can help ensure your team is better organized, employees are better educated and you leverage available resources so you don’t have to reinvent the wheel.

 1. Set HR team goals for employee enrollment